thanhpv15/deco/README.md

 deco.js
 =======
 Compose modular decorators to build constructors.
+You're Node.js code will never have been as organized and pluggable.

 Summary
 -------